Italy: Bologna’s Secrets

 By Catherine Edwards

-Bologna is an attractive up-and-coming destination, as travellers slowly start to discover its unique blend of unspoilt beauty, vibrant history and culture, and of course, its food.
+Bologna is an attractive up-and-coming destination, as travelers slowly start to discover its unique blend of unspoiled beauty, vibrant history and culture, and of course, its food.

 Much of its charm lies in the fact that you are free to explore it for yourself, off the tourist trail and free from crowds or preconceptions – but should you need a bit of inspiration as to where to start, here is my insider’s view, after living there for three months.

 Locals often talk about the ‘seven secrets’ of Bologna – there’s some debate as to which of the city’s little known facts make the cut, but in my opinion, the most interesting are those listed here, along with a few of my own secrets about Italy’s most underrated city.